 Tinnitus retraining therapy is a practice that’s used to help you become accustomed to the noise so that you no longer notice it.
 This therapy enables the brain to gradually adjust to the tinnitus, so you don’t perceive the sound as intensely.
 Tinnitus retraining therapy is ideal for people with mild or chronic tinnitus.
 The most important factor for successful tinnitus retraining therapy is consistent and active cooperation and a positive attitude.

 As you understand more about tinnitus, the condition becomes less threatening.

 By focusing on pleasant sounds (such as water fountains, sounds from nature or music), the tinnitus ear noises become less noticeable.

 Pillar 3: Mental and physical well-being

 There are multiple approaches to this, from behavioural and speech therapy, to yoga and Tai Chi.

 Hearing aids and noise generators

 In addition to retraining therapy, your hearing care professional may also recommend a hearing aid with a tinnitus noise generator.
 These devices work by improving how you hear natural external sounds.
 The noise generator also helps block out the sound of the tinnitus by using frequency matching.
 About 80% of people affected by tinnitus also experience some form of hearing loss.
 Often the tinnitus noises are at the exact frequency that you have the most trouble hearing.

 Tips for dealing with tinnitus

-- Exercise relieves stress and distracts you from the tinnitus.
+Do regular exercise: this helps relieve stress and distracts you from the tinnitus.